• Skip to main content

 • 400 g chickpeas tinned, drained

-• 2 tbsp mint chopped
+• 2 tablespoon mint chopped

-• 2 tbsp flat leaf parsley chopped
+• 2 tablespoon flat leaf parsley chopped

 • almond flakes to serve (optional)